gungorenu/factorio-frostpunk-theme/Readme.md

 these are done and hopefully will not be broken

+- DONE **Define Cliff Maps:** the definition was not so difficult. hopefully it can be used to spawn but it seems doable since I read what is in the game
 - DONE **Random Spawn Furnace:** spawn a furnace on map, randomly, at initial area and also at map randomly
 - PARTIAL DONE **Clear Area Before Spawn:** this is the case where there are already many cliffs/trees/biters on the area we want to spawn furnace, a clearance is needed first but will not clear everything, only to enable furnace and maybe remnants. so far it worked very well, without any problem
 - DONE **Spawn Infrastructure:** infrastructure about where to spawn what is there, but not the spawning code